scottweisman/railsvps/README.md

-# This is an app with example Capistrano recipes
+# This is a Sample app to deploy Rails to a VPS using Capistrano recipes

 Uncomment gems